Step Into the Work

 Winning looks different in Kingdom work.

 The team saw this in the way students responded, in the consistency of local leadership, and in the quiet moments where faith became personal.
-Seeds were planted.
+The team planted seeds.
 Conversations carried weight.
-Growth happened on both sides of the partnership.
+Both the team and the community grew through the partnership.

 One student’s simple statement captured it well: “God protects.”
-That truth reflected what the team experienced throughout the week.
+That truth captured what the team experienced throughout the week.
 God worked through presence, consistency, and care.

 Growth Within the Team